JoelARobinson32/ReservationApp/README.md

 `1:` Fork and clone this repository <br />
 `2:` Run 'npm install' from the root directory to install dependencies. <br />
-`1:` The Backend server is deployed and running, you do not need to run the server locally. <br />
+`Note:` The Backend server is deployed and running, you do not need to run the server locally. <br />
-`2:` Run 'npm start' from the front-end folder to run the application locally. <br />
+`3:` Run 'npm start' from the front-end folder to run the application locally. <br />

 ## Back End